w3c/market-data-odrl-profile/orientation.md

 Substantive decisions are confirmed on teleconferences held every two weeks, starting on Wednesday 29 April 2020.
 The call will take place at 1100 US Eastern Time (at present 1600 UK and Ireland, 1700 Central Europe).
 Since the W3C operates its teleconference system on US Eastern time, from time to time the call will change in other time zones.

-The call is open to Members only, and members will receive notification of dial in details, via Webex for each call.
+The call is open to Members only [member accessible calendar invite](http://www.w3.org/2020/04/md-odrl-profile.ics).

 Teleconferences are minuted, as described below.